 - Athanasius, the great defender of the Trinity.

 John Henry Newman, the translator of the Greek Fathers, was called 'the' scholar of Oxford not 'a' scholar of Oxford.
 He said that he was too old to be a philosopher and to find someone of like mind he had to reach back over the centuries to Clement of Alexandria.
 Aristotle had used the word oikonomia in the sense of the administration of a household, from which we get economics and 'It's the economy, stupid' whereas Clement used oikonomia combined with akribeia, a lenient/strict pairing.
-The Second Vatican Council was Newman's Council and where Newman had said we live in an economy the Council talked of 'the plan of God'.
+Newman influenced the Second Vatican Council and where Newman had said we live in an economy the Council talked of the plan of God.
 Everything that is true in the known system is only true in a veiled or hidden way.
 As the Scholastics would say, we are quantitated by matter.
 The best that academics have to offer is quantitative analysis.
 Working from the data we get quantifiable results.
 We believe things to be facts because they are evidence based.
 And that's as good as it gets.
 A ring leaves an impression in wax.
 A block of marble contains the form of a statue.
 A photograph is produced from a negative.
 Language is a reflection on the water distorted by ripples.
 We have no way of knowing what is strictly true.
 We live in an economy where things are only loosely true.
 As Athanasius would say, 'It's the impressed Wisdom, stupid'.

 Hi.
 I'm Michael Whitely.